 - To prepare the glaze: combine sugar and cornstarch in a bowl.
 Heat the fruit juice on medium, and slowly start adding in the sugar mixture while stirring.
 Bring to a boil and allow it to cook for about two minutes, or until thickened.
 Remove from heat and let it cool for ten minutes before using.

-- Assemble the tart by first filling crust with vanilla cream, then arrange fruit in an artful way on top of the cream.
+Assemble the tart by first filling crust with vanilla cream, then arrange fruit in an artful way on top of the cream.
 Brush with glaze.
 Tip: I like to put the cream into the crust then chill it in the refrigerator until it is firm and set.
 Once it is set then I arrange the fruit and brush on the glaze.